 For most, they know they want to start a nonprofit 501(c)3, then go and try to begin forming nonprofit corporation with a desire to help, a compassionate mission statement and a few pieces of information that they gathered from a successful friend of theirs.
 Then they hit a brick wall, quickly noticing that all the pieces of the puzzle just don’t fit together.
 While this may not be your situation, this is what happens for most people looking at starting a nonprofit business (and let me be clear this isn’t the case for all nonprofit organizations), and it is at this point of mass overwhelm and mass confusion that many recognize that it’s not easy setting up nonprofit corporations from scratch.
 It’s easier said than done.

-Me, personally, I have always been frustrated with the nuances of tasks like finding quality board members, fundraising (nonprofit based ideas), and stuff like figuring out which applications are required in order to have a legalized, tax-exempt organization.
+It’s highly likely, that at times, you’ve always been frustrated with the nuances of tasks like finding quality board members, fundraising (nonprofit based ideas), and stuff like figuring out which applications are required in order to have a legalized, tax-exempt organization.
 In fact, I prefer to have practical and helpful step-by-step instructions on how to carry-out important tasks if I do not feel certain about the specific area of interest, whether that be leadership in a nonprofit, fundraising, nonprofit staffing or baking a cheesecake for that matter.
 That is why on my site, you will that I only support and recommend products and services that are easy-to-follow, are FREE or very reasonably priced (which is an important consideration for any new business owner) and that I recommend with full faith based on quality.